kubevirt/user-guide/workloads/virtual-machines/vmctl.md

 # Examples

 The following PodPreset applies to all examples below.
-This is done to remove lines that are irrelevant and make the examples more clear.
+This is done to remove lines that are related to the Kubernetes DownwardAPI in order to make the examples more clear.

 ```yaml
 apiVersion: settings.k8s.io/v1alpha1